psrenergy/IARA.jl/docs/src/centralized_operation_problem.md

     \quad \forall j \in J^{TC}, \tau \in B(t)
 ```

-Indicating for each subperiod $\tau$, how many of the previous $UT^{max}_j + 1$ subperiods the plant has been active, considering only subperiods in the previous stage.
+Indicating for each subperiod $\tau$, how many of the previous $UT^{max}_j + 1$ subperiods the plant has been active, considering only subperiods in the previous period.

 With this term, the following constraint is defined: